graphcore/examples/applications/pytorch/cnns/inference/README.md

 `--model-cache-path`            If path is given the compiled model is cached to the provided folder.

+`--random-weights`              When true, weights of the model are initialized randomly.

 ### Model configurations

 Inference on single IPU.